- Pros: No monthly fee. Simple rate. Easy to use, but excellent features. Fast transfers. Commitment-free.

 Want the customer to enter card details?
 See Square Online Checkout

-The only extra field where you can add information to is the ‘Note’ field, but anything entered here will be shown in your Square Dashboard, sales reports and the payment confirmation received by the customer.
-Suffice to say, you cannot add any personal or otherwise sensitive information here.
+Secondly. the virtual terminal also has an extra field where you can add information to.
+This is called the ‘Note’ field, but anything entered here will be shown in your Square Dashboard, sales reports and the payment confirmation received by the customer.

 ‘Square Contracts’ also lets you create contracts easily through templates like ‘Service agreement’, ‘Sale of goods’, ‘Confirmation of delivery’ and ‘Completion of services’.